jens-maus/RaspberryMatic/README.md

 The RaspberryMatic project is a collaborate effort to provide a lightweight, [Linux/buildroot](http://buildroot.org/)-based HomeMatic compatible distribution for embedded devices like the [RaspberryPi](https://www.raspberrypi.org/).
 It is based on the **O**pen-**C**entral-**C**ontrol-**U**nit-SDK ([OCCU](https://github.com/eq-3/occu)) provided by [eQ-3](http://eq-3.de) as part of the [HomeMatic](http://homematic.com/) home automation platform.
 The RaspberryMatic distribution is provided as a full microSD card image that can be directly flashed and then used in a RaspberryPi as the main operating system for controlling all kind of HomeMatic compatible devices with full compatibility to a CCU device directly sold by eQ-3.

 ## :cookie: Features
-* 100% HomeMatic CCU system compliant based on latest [OCCU 2.31.25](https://github.com/eq-3/occu) CCU software environment
+* 100% HomeMatic [CCU2](http://www.eq-3.com/products/homematic/control-units-and-gateways/homematic-central-control-unit-ccu2.html)/[CCU3](http://www.eq-3.com/products/homematic/control-units-and-gateways/-473.html) system compliant based on latest [OCCU 2.31.25](https://github.com/eq-3/occu) CCU software environment
 * Fully BidCos-RF (HomeMatic), Wired (HomeMatic-Wired) and HmIP-RF (HomeMaticIP) compatible
 * Integration of latest [community version of ReGaHss](https://github.com/eq-3/occu/tree/master/arm-gnueabihf/packages-eQ-3/WebUI-Beta)
 * Integration of [third-party patches](https://github.com/jens-maus/RaspberryMatic/projects/3) for an improved WebUI experience.